This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 - 1-2 tbsp shrimp paste (bagoong alamang)

-- 1 tbsp brown sugar
+- 1 tbsp coconut sugar

-- 2 long green Chilies (siling haba) sliced or whole
+- 2 long green chilies (siling haba) sliced or whole

 - ½ cup water